PoisonAlien/maftools/README.md

 ```

 #### Reading MAF file
 First we read maf file using fuction `read.maf` which also summarises variants by various ways and sorts them.
-It returns a list of `data.frame`s which can be accessed easily.

 ```{r results='hide'}
 require(maftools)